clashi5050/DevOps-Resume-Repo/README.md

 terraform output -raw site_url
 Open the URL in your browser.

 Check Monitoring: Go to the Azure Portal -> Application Insights.
 You will see live traffic data, page views, and performance metrics from your site.

+📜 Future Improvements
+[ ] Add a custom domain (e.g., www.yourname.com).

+[ ] Implement a Visitor Counter using Azure Functions (API).

+[ ] Add Cypress for End-to-End testing in the pipeline.

+✍️ Author
+Clayton Shields Jr.

+LinkedIn Profile

+Portfolio/Website

+Built with ❤️ using Terraform and Azure.